miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 I said no particular order, but this is absolutely #1.
-Analyses grow exponentially, and if you have a mess of files and directories it can quickly become a nightmare to try to navigate everything.
+Analyses grow exponentially, and if you have a mess of files and directories it can quickly become a nightmare to navigate.
 Staying organized not only keeps you sane, it also makes your work quicker and of higher quality.
 I’m definitely guilty of becoming disorganized at times, but it’s a lot easier to start off organized and stay that way than it is to try to do everything and regroup later, so find a system that you can stick to.
 I recommend creating a directory for each project containing sub-directories like `/data`, `/results`, and `/logs`, with additional directories as necessary (for example, `/metadata`, `/images`, and so on).

 #### Minimize nesting directories.